mikekubal/tensorflow_with_gtex_data/README.md

 # tensorflow_with_gtex_data
-Example of using TensorFlow classifier to predict tissue types by expression data
+Example of using TensorFlow and Naive Bayes classifiers to predict tissue types by expression data

 Data to Download